Identification tools for Australian sawflies

 The labelled photos which follow aim to help you recognise these and other body parts in the actual insect.
 I have used four different representative Australian sawfly species for this purpose – Lophyrotoma interrupta, a member of the subfamily Pterygophorinae, Pseudoperga ferruginea and Perga dorsalis, both members of the subfamily Perginae and Clarissa sp., a member of the Euryinae.

-All of these images, with the exception of Figs. 4D, 6, 7 & 8 are from this Workbook page on our blog or our iNaturalist Pergidae observations.
-Additional images from other sawfly species may be added as the need arises.
+All of these images, with the exception of Figs. 4D, 6, 7 & 8 are either from this Workbook page on our blog or our own or other people’s iNaturalist sawfly observations (see attributions with photos).

 Fig. 1 - Dorsal view of the female of Lophyrotoma interrupta.
 The terga (dorsal cuticular plates) T1-T8 of the abdomen, the thorax, the base of the head the fore and hind wings are visible.